 Chess fans around the world are now seeing how dangerous Gukesh can become in rapid and blitz formats.
 His confidence, calculation speed, and attacking style are improving every tournament. he can become one of the biggest stars in modern chess and a serious challenger for every top player in the world.

-Which opening was played in the Gukesh vs Duda game?
+What opening was played in the Gukesh vs Duda game?

 What was the turning point of the game?